bjornallvin/MagicChessBoard/README.md

 # Magic Chess Board
 My attempt at creating a magic chess board with ai controlled self moving physical pieces.
 Which me luck!

+I'll be posting images from the project at a public facebook group: https://www.facebook.com/groups/243326961306649

 ## Features
  - Games modes:
    * Player vs Player